Grevale History, Family Crest & Coats of Arms

 - Origins Available:

 Grevale is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
-The Grevale family lived in the place named Grenneville in the barony of St. Denis de Gaste, Normandy
+The Grevale family lived in the place named Grenneville in the barony of St. Denis de Gaste, Normandy.

 Early Origins of the Grevale family

 The surname Grevale was first found in Buckinghamshire where they held a family seat soon after the Norman Conquest.
-They are believed to be from Grenneville in the barony of St. Denis de Gaste in the Cotentin in Normandy
+They are believed to be from Grenneville in the barony of St. Denis de Gaste in the Cotentin in Normandy.

 Accompanying the Conqueror at Hastings in 1066 the family, father William and son Robert, became under-tenants of the Giffards in Buckinghamshire.
 Richard, son of Robert, married Isabel, daughter and heiress of Gautier Giffard, Earl of Buckingham, thus inheriting the title which would later become the Duke of Buckingham.
 Although the Harleian Society claims there is no relationship to the west country Grevilles in Gloucester, a branch which emerged about 1250, we find this most unlikely.

 Early History of the Grevale family

 This web page shows only a small excerpt of our Grevale research.
-Another 311 words (22 lines of text) covering the years 1250, 1267, 1607, 1643, 1628, 1658, 1643, 1658, 1677, 1720, 1699, 1701, 1701 and 1705 are included under the topic Early Grevale History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1250, 1267, 1554, 1628, 1607, 1643, 1628, 1658, 1643, 1658, 1677, 1720, 1699, 1701, 1701 and 1705 are included under the topic Early Grevale History in all our PDF Extended History products and printed products wherever possible.

 Grevale Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Grevale include Greville, Grevill, Graville, Gravill, Gravell, Gravelle, Gravel, Grevil, Grevile, Gravile and many more.

 Early Notables of the Grevale family (pre 1700)

 Migration of the Grevale family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Grevales to arrive on North American shores: Ffrancis Grevill, who came to Virginia in 1620; John Grevill, a bonded passenger, who arrived in America in 1740; John Gravell, aged 16, who settled in Jamaica in 1685.